romanonatacha/hoobe-coding-exercise/README.md

 <br>

 🎰 **Bonus Points**<br>
-Add your favorite animations, assets, images, or other visual effects you like.
+Add your favorite animations, assets, images, UX improvements, or other visual effects you like.
 Make this your own and show us what you like to build!